lerenn/blog/content/posts/homelab-gaming-kubevirt/index.md

 ---
-title: "Building a Kubernetes Homelab: Gaming VMs with KubeVirt and GPU"
+title: "K8s Homelab: Gaming VMs with KubeVirt and GPU"
 date: 2025-11-29T14:00:00+01:00
 description: "Deploying gaming VMs on Kubernetes using KubeVirt with NVIDIA RTX 3080 GPU passthrough, dual-mode operation (live/maintenance), and automated lifecycle management"
 tags: ["homelab", "kubernetes", "kubevirt", "gpu", "passthrough", "virtualization", "gaming", "windows", "linux", "ansible", "cdi", "longhorn"]
 categories: ["homelab", "kubernetes"]
 ---

-*This is the sixth post in our "Building a Kubernetes Homelab" series.
-Check out the [previous post](/posts/building-homelab-lgtm-stack/) to see how we deployed the observability stack with Loki, Grafana, Tempo, and Mimir.*
+*This is the sixth post in our "K8s Homelab" series.
+Check out the [previous post](/posts/homelab-lgtm-stack/) to see how we deployed the observability stack with Loki, Grafana, Tempo, and Mimir.*

 ## From Physical Gaming PC to Kubernetes-Native VMs